Healthy Weight Loss Made Easy ᐅ Get the Facts

 You can calculate your daily caloric intake with the following equation:

 Of course, it all depends on your goal: if you want to lose weight, you need to create a calorie deficit.
 You have to cut a total of 3,500 calories to lose one pound of fat.
-If you want to lose weight in a healthy way, we recommend that you cut between 300 and 500 calories a day.
+If you want to lose weight in a healthy way, we recommend that you cut between 300 and 500 calories a day, but not more.
 This way you will lose about one pound per week.
-The advantage of a slow approach to losing weight is that it makes it easier to maintain your weight loss and helps you avoid the dreaded yo-yo effect.
+The advantage of a slow and healthy approach to losing weight is that it makes it easier to maintain your weight loss and helps you avoid the dreaded yo-yo effect.

 Did you know?